ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/5_GMLBasics.md

 ## Events

 We're very close to digging into code, but first we need to understand events.
 Code is our tool to describe "What" should happen, but events show us "When" it should happen.
-For example, if we go to the ball object, and click "Add Event" we can see lot of options.
+For example, if we go to the ball object, and click "Add Event" we can see lots of options

 ![](../../images/pong/add_event.gif)